Organization

 UANDES is organized as a private non-profit foundation, established according to current Chilean Higher Education legislation and governed by its own By-laws.
 The By-laws of Incorporation were made into a public deed on September 6, 1989 and the legal personality was recognized on September 8, 1989, when the documents were filed with the Ministry of Education.
 It is currently governed by its Amended By-laws of July 2017.

-The organizers of the University were a group of academics, professionals and outstanding businessmen who proposed to found a higher education establishment whose specific purpose was “to elaborate an organic and universal synthesis of the human culture, that integrates the dispersion of the specialties in the radical unity of the truth, enlightened and invigorated by the Catholic faith”, for this purpose there is an agreement with Opus Dei, an institution of the Catholic Church, to guarantee the Christian formation to be delivered in its classrooms and provide spiritual assistance to those who freely request it (article 2 of the By-laws).
+The organizers of the University were a group of academics and professionals who proposed to establish a higher education institution whose specific purpose was “to elaborate an organic and universal synthesis of human culture, that integrates the dispersion of the specialties in the radical unity of the truth, enlightened and invigorated by the Catholic faith”, for this purpose there is an agreement with Opus Dei, an institution of the Catholic Church, to guarantee the Christian formation to be delivered in its classrooms and provide spiritual assistance to those who freely request it (article 2 of the By-laws).

 Photo by Hernán Taito